kobolabs/epub-spec/README.md

 **Running ePubCheck**

 Using an [ePub validator](http://validator.idpf.org/) will help detect errors within the ePub.
 In some cases Kobo will be unable to investigate failed content until the file passes validation without raising any flags.
-There are ePubs that will raise flags in ePubCheck that will sucsessfully load and display on Kobo as well as files that will pass ePubCheck and still fail to display correctly on Kobo's platforms.
-However files that pass ePubCheck are always less likely to produce display issues and those that do are much easier to diagnose.
+There are ePubs that will raise flags in ePubCheck that will successfully load and display on Kobo as well as files that will pass ePubCheck and still fail to display correctly on Kobo's platforms.
+However, files that pass ePubCheck are always less likely to produce display issues and those that do are much easier to diagnose.
 When display issues are produced by valid ePubs that display correctly on other reading platforms Kobo will log bugs and attempt to resolve them for future releases.

-### Pixelated or Low Resolution Images
+### Pixelated or Low-Resolution Images

 Kobo often receives reports from customers that images in ePubs are blurry and contain text or images that are not legible.

 To revise ePubs with this issue:
 * Embed higher resolution images and test via sideloading.
 Instructions for sideloading can be found [here](https://github.com/kobolabs/epub-spec#sideloading-for-testing-purposes).
-There's no miniumum size or dimension required for images but if the image does not appear pixelated on an iPad or Android tablet it should pass content QA.
+There's no minimum size or dimension required for images but if the image does not appear pixelated on an iPad or Android tablet it should pass content QA.
 You can double tap to expand images in reflowable content to full screen on Android and iOS for review.
 * When you are satisfied with the image quality, please send in the revised file and let us know that it is available for additional QA testing.
 * If you have tried replacing the images and the issue still exists contact the Content QA team for additional feedback.